Horse racing in Great Britain: Television

 There are two dedicated horse racing channels on British digital television – Sky Sports Racing (free to air) and Racing TV (subscription only).
 Daily broadcasts of British race meetings are split between the two according to contracts arranged by racecourses and racecourse owning groups.
 Saturday racing and key midweek festival meetings are also broadcast on terrestrial television by ITV.
-The channel broadcasts a Saturday afternoon programme of live racing, usually between 13:30 and 16:00, and an hour-long weekly magazine show on Saturday mornings.
+The channel broadcasts a Saturday afternoon programme of live racing, usually between 13:30 and 16:00, and an hour-long weekly magazine show on Saturday mornings on ITV4.
 The coverage is presented by Ed Chamberlin and Oli Bell with AP McCoy, Alice Plunkett, Mick Fitzgerald and Francesca Cumani.
 60 days of racing are shown on ITV4, and 40 days of racing are shown on ITV.

 ITV had previously shown horse racing since its first weeks on air in 1955, and in the 1970s it provided an alternative to BBC coverage with the ITV Seven which featured as part of the channel's World of Sport programme.
 This lasted until the early 1980s, when coverage was gradually transferred to Channel 4.
 Prior to 2017, ITV had not shown any horse racing since 1988.

 For many years, racing was also broadcast on the BBC, who pioneered coverage of the sport in the 1950s.
 The network retained the rights to key race meetings, such as the Grand National, Royal Ascot and the Derby until 2012 when it was outbid for the rights by Channel 4.
 The BBC broadcast some of the key moments in the history of British horse racing, such as Red Rum winning his third Grand National and the 1967 victory of Foinavon in the same race after most of the field fell at the same fence.

 Channel 4's covered the sport for more than thirty years.
 Initially it showed the midweek events which were previously shown on ITV but from late 1985 it covered all of the racing previously shown by ITV.
 Between 2013 and 2016, Channel 4 was the exclusive home of horse racing on terrestrial television.
 The last day of Channel 4 Racing was on 27 December 2016.

 As with other sports, many of the people who have presented racing on television through the years have become inseparably linked with racing in the public consciousness.
 Foremost among these for many years was the BBC's Peter O'Sullevan, known as "the voice of racing", who commentated on fifty Grand Nationals.
 Channel 4's most recognisable racing figure was John McCririck, famed for his eccentric dress sense and use of the bookmakers' sign language "tic-tac".
 Other notable presenters of Channel 4's coverage included Derek Thompson, John Francome, John Oaksey and Brough Scott.
 Clare Balding transferred from the BBC in 2013 to become lead presenter.